FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

-Given that a SUT is a shared multi-tenant environment, the DUT might inadvertently experience interference from the operating system or other software operating on the same server.
+Given that a SUT is a shared multi-tenant environment, the DUT might inadvertently experience interference from the operating system or from other software operating on the same server.

 Some of this interference can be mitigated.
 For instance, in multi-core CPU systems, pinning DUT program threads to